Find Affordable College Courses

 The average amount in student loans that communication and journalism majors at Purdue take out is $19,500.
 The average monthly payment of a loan this size is about $368, assuming that the borrower is on a 10-year repayment plan.

-The Ohio Media School-Columbus did quite well in this year’s ranking of the best schools for communication and journalism students.
-It came in at #6 on the list.
+With a ranking of #6, The Ohio Media School-Columbus did quite well on this year’s best schools for communication and journalism students.
 Located in the suburb of Columbus, The Ohio Media School-Columbus is a private for-profit college with a small student population.

 While working on their degree, communication and journalism majors at The Ohio Media School-Columbus accumulate an average of around $11,892 in student debt.
 The average monthly payment of a loan this size is about $118, assuming that the borrower is on a 10-year repayment plan.